Jason2Brownlee/QuakeBotArchive/README.md

 * [Quake Bot Filename Wishlist](research/wishlist.txt): list of known files missing from the archive.
 * [Quake Bot URL Wishlist](research/wishlist_urls.txt): list of broken URLs for files missing from the archive.

-## About This Project
+## About

 Quake is a computer game released by id Software in mid 1996.
 The source code (QuakeC) that controls the game was released shortly after.

 A Quake bot mod is a third-party modification to the Quake game code to introduce "intelligent" opponents, typically for deathmatch play.

-Quake bots represent a historical breakthrough in computer game artificial intelligence (e.g. opponents that act like humans) and are also a lot of fun to play (e.g. a multiplayer game can be enjoyed as a singleplayer game).
+Quake bots represent a historical breakthrough in computer game artificial intelligence (e.g. opponents that act like human players) and are also a lot of fun to play (e.g. a multiplayer game can be enjoyed as a singleplayer game).

 Quake bot mods were mostly developed between 1996 and 2000 and were hosted on a tangle of third-party websites.
 Most of these websites have disappeared over the last 25 years, along with many bot mods themselves. **This is a terrible loss**!